UNINETTSigma2/documentation/code_development/guides/offloading-using-fortran.md

 This approach provides a simple, user friendly, future proof and portable approach to offloading to accelerators.

+Example code used can be found [NRIS example repo](https://gitlab.sigma2.no/training/sample_code/-/tree/master/Offload-ISO-Languages).

 ## Example code using SAXPY